act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 #### Failed Example 4

-Audio with autoplay and incorrect external transcript
+This `audio` element has an `autoplay` attribute and an incorrect external transcript.

 ```html
 <html lang="en">